 Although if you’re at the back of the field, be warned that the ground around these “natural toilets” in the Bois de Vincennes can become hazardously slippery and you don’t want to pull a hamstring after all that training.

-When you get to Bois de Vincennes, you’ll notice a fair amount of people suddenly run across the grass.
+When you get to Bois de Vincennes, you might notice a fair amount of people suddenly run across the grass.
 You’ll initially think they are heading off to find a toilet, but they are in fact cutting off a big loop of the course.

-It seems ridiculous to enter a marathon and cheat, but by the time you get to 23 miles, you’d probably wish you did the same.
+It seems ridiculous to enter a marathon and cheat, but by the time you get to 23 miles, you’d probably wish you had done the same.
 You’ll only be cheating yourself of course.

 10. There's a death march in the final few kilometres